 The MN is a one-year full-time program of study.
-If you received a PHCNP Certificate between 2010 to present, this program allows you to achieve a Masters Degree.
+If you received a PHCNP Certificate between 2010 to present, this program allows you to achieve a Master's Degree.
+The last intake for this program will be the academic year 2018-19.